cldellow/datasette-ui-extras/README.md

 [![Tests](https://github.com/cldellow/datasette-ui-extras/workflows/Test/badge.svg)](https://github.com/cldellow/datasette-ui-extras/actions?query=workflow%3ATest)
 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](https://github.com/cldellow/datasette-ui-extras/blob/main/LICENSE)

-This plugin collects UI tweaks that people have proposed for Datasette.
+The vision of this plugin is to be a batteries-included theme that you can apply to make Datasette work more like a self-hosted Airtable or Notion.

+You can share read-only access, while still allowing authenticated users to edit data.

 You can see a demo at https://dux-demo.fly.dev/

-Compared to core Datasette, this plugin is more willing:

-- to use features that require more modern browsers
-- to add features that require storing state (e.g., a visitor's preferences about how to view a table)
-- to require JavaScript
-- to release UI changes
-- to release features that only work on smaller datasets
-  - 100 tables, with 1M rows?
-Sure.
-  - 100,000 tables, with 1B rows?
-No.

-I think these are generally reasonable tradeoffs -- as a plugin that users opt-in to, we have the luxury of being more aggressive in our minimum requirements and release cadence.

-If Datasette makes a breaking change, the plugin may stop working.
-In that case, you can uninstall the plugin while waiting for a fix.

-OK, that's enough disclaimers.
+This plugin _tries_ to use Datasette hooks where possible.
+Some of the features I add aren't natively extensible.
+In those cases, I do some shenanigans.
+I try to exercise good judgment so that we can fail gracefully if Datasette makes a breaking change.

 ## Installation